jaimedantas/EECS6446_Project/tutorials/01-requirements.md

 ## Initial Setup

-First, we need to make sure to update all packages installed on all VMs:
+First, we need to update all packages installed on all VMs:

 ```sh
 # update the package list and upgrade installed packages on all machines